DarkHardish/sql-data-warehouse-project/README.md

 # SQL Learning Journey 🚀

-This repository is my personal place for learning SQL — from absolute basics to more advanced queries, data analysis, and real-world usage.
+This repository is my personal place for learning SQL, from absolute basics to more advanced queries, data analysis, and real-world usage.

-No useless theory dumping or copy-paste tutorial spam.
 The goal is to actually understand SQL and know what I’m doing instead of memorizing random queries.

 ---